Highlights

 Chat with a local specialist who can help organize your trip.

-Day 5: Caherdaniel to Waterville
+Day 5: Hike Caherdaniel to Waterville

-Leave Caherdaniel behind as you hike over rock, grass, and mountain tracks above the coast.
-You'll enjoy coastal views out toward Ballinskelligs Bay and the Skellig Islands, which you may recognize as Luke Skywalker's hermitage in the "Star Wars" films.
-Spend the night in the village of Waterville, where Charlie Chaplin used to fish.
+Leave Caherdaniel behind as you hike over rock and grass, and pick up a mountain track.
+Your ascent will be rewarded with a vantage point over the coast, toward Ballinskelligs Bay and the Skellig Islands, which you might recognize as Luke Skywalker's hermitage in the "Star Wars" films.

 Hiking duration: 5 hours